Domodan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `100-decimal_to_hexadecimal`
 > The script converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable `DECIMAL`.
 The script will then  display the number in base 16, followed by a new line.
 ---
-`101-symbolic_link_permissions`
+`101-rot13`
-> The script changes the owner and the group owner of _hello to vincent and staff respectively.
+> The script  encodes and decodes text using the rot13 encryption.
+Assume ASCII.
 ---
 `102-if_only`
 > The script changes the owner of the file hello to betty only if it is owned by the user guillaume.